 Advanced reservations are not required, but are recommended.
 Some days and excursions sell out faster than others, so we suggest that you book ahead of time to ensure we can seat you and your party together.

-Adult tickets are available for passengers 12 and older, with children’s ticket price options for those under 11 and under.
-For special event train rides, one lap child (under age 2) per adult ticket holder may ride free, with diaper bags or accessories stowed under the seat.
-For regular excursions, one tot (age 3 and under) per adult ticket holder may ride free!
+Adult pricing begins 12 and older.
+Youth ticket pricing is available for children 3-11 for excursions and special events.
+Special event train rides, one lap child (under age 2) per adult ticket holder may ride free, with diaper bags or accessories stowed under the seat.
+For regular excursions, one tot (age 2 and under) per adult ticket holder may ride free!

 For all excursions, tickets and parking passes are printed at the Elbe Depot and ready for pickup when the depot opens.
 No printing at home is required.
 We recommend that you arrive one hour before the excursion departure time.
-You may print out your parking pass ahead of time and leave it in the window of your car if you do not wish to walk back to the parking lot.
+There is no option for guests to print parking passes from home.
+You may print out your confirmation ahead of time and place it in the window of your car to save yourself the walk back to the parking lot.